PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 });
 ```

+Let's examine what we just wrote.  `d3.select('svg').on('click', function(){` Sets up a click handler on the `svg` element.
+The anonymous function that gets passed in as the second parameter to `.on()` gets called each time the user clicks on the SVG.
+Once inside that callback function, we use `d3.event.offsetX` to get the x position of the mouse inside the SVG and `d3.event.offsetY` to get the y position.
+We then use `xScale.invert()` and `yScale.invert()` to turn the x/y visual points into data values (date and distance, respectively).
+We then use those data values to create a new run object.
+We create an id for the new run by getting the id of the last element in the `runs` array and adding 1 to it.
+Lastly, we push the new run onto the `runs` array and call `createTable()`.

+Click on the SVG to create a new run.
 You might notice that `createTable()` just adds on all the run rows again

 ![](https://i.imgur.com/Vu2CwCI.png)

-Let's clear out the rows previous created and re-render everything:
+Let's alter the `createTable()` function so that when it runs, it clears out any rows previously created and re-renders everything.
+Add `d3.select('tbody').html('')` to the top of the `createTable` function in `app.js`:

 ```javascript
 var createTable = function(){